splk-flx - Creating and managing Flex Trackers

 | eval metrics = "{'dma.complete_pct': " . complete_pct . ", 'dma.size_mb': " . size_mb . ", 'dma.runduration_sec': " . round(runDuration, 2) . ", 'dma.buckets_count': " . buckets . "}"

-Optionally, you can choose which of these KPIs will be candidates for ML Outliers detection, and the basic parameters for the lower / upper threshold breached behaviour:
+Optionally, you can choose which of these KPIs will be candidates for ML Outliers detection, and the basic parameters for the lower/upper threshold breached behavior:

 screen2.png

-This is as well configured via the SPL query, in a resulting JSON formatted object:
+This is also configured via the SPL query, in a resulting JSON formatted object:

 | eval outliers_metrics = "{'dma.complete_pct': {'alert_lower_breached': 1, 'alert_upper_breached': 0}, 'dma.runduration_sec': {'alert_lower_breached': 0, 'alert_upper_breached': 1}}"

-Once created, the Flex Tracker automatically generates and ingests these metrics in the metric store, and start to generate and maintain ML models for the purpose of Machine Learning Outliers detection:
+Once created, the Flex Tracker automatically generates and ingests these metrics in the metric store and starts to generate and maintain ML models for the purpose of Machine Learning Outliers detection:

 screen3.png